 I no longer remember who that regional manager was because he was too ordinary, but his words are still fresh in my memory.
 I don't know if it was over the phone or at the dinner table, but he told me that they were our benefactors.
 He appeared humble and insignificant, as if he were a servant attending to a master, only offering polite words.

 I am different from him; I never talk about the so-called benefactors, as it is completely unnecessary.
 In business, the essence is how much value you can provide to the other party.
 If your professional skills are not as good as those of the agents' operational staff, then you should genuinely provide them with convenient services.
-If your professional skills are stronger, then engage in deep communication with them to open up new avenues for the sales of related products.
+If your professional skills are strong, then engage in deep communication with them to open up new avenues for the sales of related products.

-This statement sounds a bit awkward, and many people use it to erase individual personalities.
+This statement sounds a bit awkward, and many people use it to undermine individual personalities.
 They believe that as long as you obediently comply, the platform will share a piece of the pie with you; otherwise, you will be kicked out, and then you will be nothing.

 In fact, emotional intelligence is the emotional stability of intelligence.
 So talking about emotional intelligence without intelligence is like discussing a car's performance without its engine.

-Some fools think their mediocrity is a sign of high emotional intelligence; they avoid the topic of intelligence and even slander others by saying everyone's intelligence is the same, then they shift the conversation to the importance of emotional intelligence, implying that people like them are the benchmarks.
+Some fools think that their mediocrity is a sign of high emotional intelligence; they avoid the topic of intelligence and even slander others by saying that everyone's intelligence is the same, then they shift the conversation to the importance of emotional intelligence, implying that people like them are the benchmarks.

 Mistaking mediocrity for high emotional intelligence is a relatively common phenomenon.
 For example, once an important client came to the company to negotiate business issues, the company's leaders needed to select an employee to handle the negotiations.
 The leader thought for a moment and chose the person he considered to have high emotional intelligence without hesitation.